PoelsDev/Bouncy-Carlos-s/README.md

 - Install the library named "Video"
 - Make sure you're working with the 64-bit version of Processing
 - Only execute it with the size()-method set to 1280 x 720 (for the background)

+---
+- Click on a bouncing Carlos to make him change